alysonjorge/HealthBotSampleScenarios/OAuth Providers/README.md

 In our case, we perform a GET request to MS Band's API endpoint to retrieve's the user's daily activity summary:
 ![](images/readme4.JPG "API Call configuration")

+That's it!
+Following their consent, your users can now enjoy a more personalized experience by using their information from various API providers.

 For more information feel free to [contact us](mailto:HealthBotDRI@microsoft.com).